-When someone asks what we do for a living, we mention that we La Salette Missionaries.
+When someone asks what we do for a living, we explain that we are La Salette Missionaries.
 Their next question often is 'What is a La Salette?'
-For all those who have similar questions, we want to share with you the 'who, what, where, when and how' of our own religious community."
+For all those who have similar questions, we want to share with you the 'who, what, where, when and how' of our own religious community.

 The Purpose of Our Formation Program:

 The goal of our entire formation program is for the person to reach full maturity and form a well- developed personality capable of meeting the needs of community life and the mission of the Church.
 We integrate our La Salette charism of reconciliation with the human, intellectual and Gospel values crucial to a happy community life and fulfilling ministry.

 Formation is a time of reflection, assessment and discovery.
 Through this process, both the candidate and his spiritual directors strive, with the help of the Holy Spirit, to discover the will of God for the person.